Holy Cross Mountains Brigade: Extent of collaboration

 During the closing days of the war, on 13 January 1945, the 850-strong Brigade began, with German approval and under German protection, the trek westward through Silesia to Czechoslovakia.
 They were permitted to continue to march southwest to Bohemia, where their unit was confined at an encampment in March.
 The collapsing Third Reich was hoping to use the Holy Cross Brigade for propaganda purposes and to deploy it at the front On 6 May 1945, the Holy Cross Brigade made its way to the American-occupied zone of Germany.

 The Polish command agreed to assign a small number of volunteer troops to be sent, including by air, behind the Soviet lines.

+In occupied Czech territory, Major "Jaxa" conducted recruitment for a sabotage course—this time for volunteers—for redeployment behind the front lines in Poland.
+Fourteen volunteers were transported by train to Lubitz near Gross-Vosek on March 8, 1945, to Luftwaffe barracks.
+The program of this shortened course included minesweeping and sabotage, such as destroying bridges and railway tracks, cutting down telegraph poles and disrupting telephone communications, and parachuting, as well as locating and securing drop zones, signaling, and receiving drops.
+Until the end of the war, the Holy Cross Brigade, under the direction of German officers, systematically trained several dozen sabotage, sabotage, and intelligence groups.

 The volunteers were given confidential orders to shoot any German assigned to them upon landing.
 In any event, no Germans were attached, and a small number that made it back to Poland promptly reported back to the NSZ-ONR leadership and re-entered the struggle against the communists.

 The brigade refused participation in the anti-German military Operation Tempest; this lack of participation was allegedly aimed at preventing the communist takeover of Poland.

 According to the Polish Institute of National Remembrance, there were no documented cases of Holy Cross Brigade soldiers directly murdering Polish Jews due to their ethnic origin.
 Representative of the veterans Jan Józef Kasprzyk described the claims of Nazi collaboration as a product of postwar communist propaganda meant to smear the unit's legacy.
 This opinion was not agreed by prof. Andrzej Friszke.